Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

-\textbf{5.} Write $S=\Spec k$ and $T=\Spec l$.
+\textbf{4.} Write $S=\Spec k$ and $T=\Spec l$.
 Consider $X\in\RPSSch/S$.
 After taking a suitable Zariski covering of $X$, we can assume $X=X_0^\RP$ for some $S$-smooth $X_0$.
-By \cite{stacks-project} (Lem.
-030K) and the associativity of fiber products, we reduce to the cases where $l/k$ is either finite separable or finite purely inseparable.
-The separable case is by \textbf{(2.)}, since $X_0\times_kl$ is $l$-smooth.
-In the purely inseparable case, there exists some $n\geq 1$ such that $l^{p^n}$ is contained in $k$ by \cite{stacks-project} (Lem.
-09HI) (for instance, we can take $p^n=[l:k]$).
-Then the $n$-fold Frobenius $F_l^n:l\to l$ takes values in $k$, giving a factorization :
+By \cite[Lem.
+030K]{stacks-project} and the associativity of fiber products, we reduce to the cases where $l/k$ is either finite separable or finite purely inseparable.
+The separable case is by \textbf{(1.)}, since $X_0\times_kl$ is $l$-smooth.
+In the purely inseparable case, there exists some $n\geq 1$ such that $l^{p^n}$ is contained in $k$ by \cite[Lem.
+09HI]{stacks-project} (for instance, we can take $p^n=[l:k]$).
+This gives a commutative diagram :

-and we conclude that $(-)\times_kl$ sends $\RPSSch/k$ to $\RPSSch/l$ by \textbf{(4.)}. \end{myproof}
+and we conclude that $(-)\times_kl$ sends $\RPSSch/k$ to $\RPSSch/l$ by \textbf{(3.)}. \end{myproof}

-As seen in \Example{affine RP}, the relative perfection of a Noetherian scheme is not necessarily Noetherian.
-Nevertheless, over nice $S$, relatively perfectly smooth quasi-compact $S$-schemes behave as Noetherian with respect to relatively perfect subschemes.